ashindin/medfilt2d_openmp/README.md

 Median filter for 2D array of doubles with openmp parallel optimizations

 ## Dependencies:
-1. python3 with requests and json modules/
+1. python3 with requests and json modules.
-2. wget
+2. wget.
-3. gfortran or ifort
+3. gfortran or ifort.

 ## Build command for gfortran:
 ```bash